tlswg/tls13-spec/draft-ietf-tls-tls13.md

-This is necessary for the ClientHello storage mechanism described in {{client-hello-recording}} because otherwise the server needs to store an unlimited number of ClientHellos and is a useful optimization for single-use tickets because it allows efficient rejection of ClientHellos which cannot be used for 0-RTT.
+This is necessary for the ClientHello storage mechanism described in {{client-hello-recording}} because otherwise the server needs to store an unlimited number of ClientHellos and is a useful optimization for self-contained single-use tickets because it allows efficient rejection of ClientHellos which cannot be used for 0-RTT.

 In order to implement this mechanism, a server needs to store the time